 The name of this shop is quite self-explanatory.
 If you’re looking to purchase quaint little things, look no further.
 Offering masks and matching scrunchies (sold separately), this Etsy shop gives customers a chance to buy protection during this challenging time in an assortment of designs.
 Full disclosure: The owner is a friend that I went to school with.
 I was super eager to support and make a purchase when I found out she had a shop.
 I bought the purchases out of bias, but trust me when I say my review is honest, and I’d honestly recommend.
 I purchased a matching sunflower set (sensing a theme?).
 The mask comes with a separate protective PM2.5 filter insert.
 The matching scrunchie has a bow attached and it compliments my high bun very nicely.
 Masks are $10 and scrunchies are $5.
 This is the ideal shop for those looking to stay safe and be stylish at an affordable cost!

 Desert Magic Art, otherwise known as Annotated Audrey, is a Tucson-based artist that sells stickers, prints and masks.
+Audrey, the one behind the artistry, identifies as Filipino-American, and her husband, Larry, who runs the Tech aspect of the business alongside her is half-Salvadorian.
 As I travel around the city of Tucson and venture to different places, I sometimes come across art that is immediately identifiable.
 Looking at it, I can tell right off the bat that it’s an Annotated Audrey original.
-I’ve seen her stickers in the local bookstore (three of which I happily purchased) and her artwork on the walls of a co-worker’s office at work.
+I’ve seen their stickers in the local bookstore (three of which I happily purchased) and their artwork on the walls of a co-worker’s office at work.
 This shop offers the perfect mixture of quirk, with desert-inspired illustration and encouragement.
 For example, a cartoon-esque cactus wreath print with the words “Bloom where you are planted” can be found in this Etsy’s inventory.
 This shop contains pieces that are mesmerizing with a message.
 Oh, and the stickers are waterproof.
 Gotta love it.

 Mis Nopales Art is an L.A. based company that brings together Hispanic culture and pop culture.
 Visitors of this shop can find pins of Iron Man, Alice in Wonderland, Freddie Mercury and Princess Leia in calavera style.
 Each piece is intricately drawn to resemble a sugar skull with flowers, leaves, diamonds and more adorning the faces of these popular icons.
 The shop consists of enamel pins, patches, buttons, stickers, postcards and prints.
 Prices start at $1.25 for these gorgeous, fun pieces of calavera art.